Azure/armstrong/docs/guidance-for-api-test.md

 3. Q: I've fixed the API issue, how to reset the test case and test it again?

    A: You could delete the `traces` folder under the test case folder.

+## Samples

+Please refer to the [sample repo](https://github.com/ms-henglu/armstrong-demo) for more details.